Language Is a Virus

 After I got home, I searched YouTube for old Anderson clips and found this one, “Language Is A Virus”:

 The above video is so compelling, but also interesting for The Viral Media Lab site, since we study “good viruses” (positive memes) here and we follow the viral video trail to see how a good or generous idea can spread through the web and change the world for the better.
 In many ways, language is a virus, and our words have power and meaning.
 We mimic each other, find solace in a familiar chorus, sing along.
 On the internet, language travels fast.
-It can change people, “infect” those around us, spread good ideas, develop into mantras, saturate our world and synch with our hearts to collectively find a new rhythm.
+It can change people, “infect” those around us, spread good ideas, develop into mantras, saturate our world and sync with our hearts to collectively find a new rhythm.
 Our language changes us.
 And then we dance.

 A song about language as a virus (a cultural virus) was also interesting to me at the time because I had bookmarked this fascinating article in Discover Magazine by Mark Changizi, called “Are We ‘Meant’ to Have Language and Music?”
 From the article: